dentolos19/AniListNet/README.md

     Console.WriteLine($"  {character.Role}: {character.Character.Name.FullName}");
 ```

-For more examples for using this library, visit the [usage wiki](https://github.com/dentolos19/AniListNet/wiki/Usage) or check out the [unit tests](./AniListNet.Tests).
+For more examples for using this library, visit the [usages wiki](https://github.com/dentolos19/AniListNet/wiki/Usages) or check out the [unit tests](./AniListNet.Tests).

 ## Features